TheRealKaup/KTech/readme.md

 ## Capabilities

-- **Graphics** - Rendering terminal graphics with 24-bit color depth, opacity and layers.
+- **Graphics** - rendering terminal graphics with 24-bit color depth, opacity and layers.
-- **Physics** - Object movement with pushing, blocking and overlapping events, based on different collider types.
+- **Physics** - object movement with pushing, blocking and overlapping events, based on different collider types.
-- **UI** - Comprises an expanding collection of widgets.
+- **UI** - comprises an expanding collection of widgets.
-- **Time** - Game loop and invocations management.
+- **Time** - game loop and invocations management.
-- **Input** - Terminal-optimized user input processing.
+- **Input** - terminal-optimized user input processing.
-- **Memory** - Serializable containers for game structures.
+- **Memory** - serializable containers for game structures.
 - Some other quirks and features.

 ---